-For detailed information regarding attendance, please refer to the pp. 10-13 of the RCSS Code of Student Conduct and Discipline.
+For detailed information regarding attendance, please refer to the RCSS Code of Student Conduct and Discipline.

-\\\Many incentives will be in place for good attendance such as extra recess time, attendance parties, perfect attendance certificates, public recognition, prizes, etc.
+Many incentives will be in place for good attendance such as extra recess and computer time, attendance parties, perfect attendance certificates, public recognition, prizes, etc.